-- " An upgrade of Helaba's long-term debt and deposit ratings would be likely in the event of a pronounced upgrade of the bank's BCA.
-The debt ratings could also face upward rating pressure if the volume of its subordinated instruments increases meaningfully relative to the bank's tangible banking assets, which could result in one additional uplift from our LGF analysis. - " Upward pressure on Helaba's baa3 BCA could arise from (1) an improved Macro Profile; (2) a meaningful lowering of the bank's concentration risk, specifically with regards to CRE exposures; (3) a significant and sustained improvement of its profitability, and (4) a further reduction in Helaba's dependence on debt capital markets, resulting from higher funds available from and cooperation with a larger number of savings banks.
+- " An upgrade of Helaba's ratings would be likely in the event of a two-notch upgrade of the bank's BCA.
+The debt ratings could also face upward rating pressure if the volume of its subordinated instruments increases meaningfully relative to the bank's tangible banking assets, which could result in one additional uplift from our LGF analysis. - " Upward pressure on Helaba's baa3 BCA could arise from (1) a sustainably improved Macro Profile; (2) a meaningful lowering of the bank's concentration risk, specifically with regards to CRE exposures; (3) a significant and sustained improvement of capitalisation, and (4) a further reduction in Helaba's dependence on debt capital markets, resulting from higher funds available from and cooperation with a larger number of savings banks.